ManiacalMaynard/bookLibrary/README.md

 - [x] Write a function that loops through the array and displays each book on the page.
 You can display them in some sort of table, or each on their own “card”.
 It might help for now to manually add a few books to your array so you can see the display.

-- [ ] Add a “NEW BOOK” button that brings up a form allowing users to input the details for the new book: author, title, number of pages, whether it’s been read and anything else you might want.
+- [x] Add a “NEW BOOK” button that brings up a form allowing users to input the details for the new book: author, title, number of pages, whether it’s been read and anything else you might want.

-- [ ] Add a button on each book’s display to remove the book from the library.
+- [x] Add a button on each book’s display to remove the book from the library.

-- [ ] Add a button on each book’s display to change its read status.
+- [x] Add a button on each book’s display to change its read status.
 Although I'm not in love with this as a UI concept (what value does a "being read" idicator bring to the user?), Will likely use the basic functionality for something else like "in library" or whatever.

+**I consider the project complete as far as The Odin Project is concerned but will attend to the bonus extras below in the future.**

 ## Addtional Items

 - [x] Design and build responsive UX/UI, mobile first.

+- [ ] Import a full book list from json or API call.

+- [ ] Add links to more info or Amazon or something for each book.

 - [ ] Add accessibility essentials to [WCAG standards](https://www.w3.org/wiki/Accessibility_basics)